 But in recent years, we can see that smaller companies in the tertiary sector internalise this type of position rather than using consulting firms or design offices.

-Job titles can vary from one sector to another or depending on the size of the company: energy consultant, energy efficiency manager, energy management engineer, energy and environment project manager or sustainable development and energy manager.
+Job titles vary from one sector to another and depending on the size of the company: energy consultant, energy efficiency manager, energy management engineer, energy and environment project manager or sustainable development and energy manager.

 What are the career prospects for energy managers?